sebastianspicker/relution-policy-workbench/README.md

 - Aligned local and CI checks for docker.

 ## Usage
-- Merged scattered rexp guidance into the docs.
+- Made the compliance assumptions easier to check later.

 - The older setup fragments have been reduced to the useful parts.